CyberSecAI/cwe_top25/Readme.md

 1. nvd/CVSSData.ipynb gets the CVE Descriptions from NVD JSON files
 2. top25_add_cve_desc.ipynb adds CVE Descriptions to Top 25 entries
    1. output: ./data_out/top25-mitre-mapping-analysis-2023-public_with_cve_descriptions.csv
-3. Remove entries where CWE is not a CWE e.g. NVD-CWE-Insufficient-Info, UNSURE,...
+3. Remove entries where CWE is not a CWE e.g. NVD-CWE-Insufficient-Info, UNSURE, CWE-RESEARCH...
-   1. this reduces the number of entries from 9712 to 8643
+   1. this reduces the number of entries from 9712 to 8522

 ## CWE JSON